 Everyone loves babies because they are cute and adorable to look at and their smiles can melt anyone’s heart.
-However, taking care of babies takes tons of hard work and dedication.
-My wife has raised and nurtured all of our three children by feeding them, changing all their dirty diapers, and comforting them when they cry and for that she will forever be my hero for everything she has done for our children- including birthing every one!
+However, taking care of babies takes hard work and dedication.
+My wife has raised and nurtured all of our children by feeding them, changing their dirty diapers and comforting them when they cry.
+She will forever be my hero for everything she has done for our children- including birthing every one!

 My gifting as a father kicks in around the time they turn one.
-I am then able to help them walk, talk, know right from wrong, and even teach them simple things like their ABC’s.
-As a result my wife and I make a great team- she does most of the care when they are babies and I do much of the teachings and life lessons when their toddlers.
-And by God’s grace I have helped all our children be walkers by one and potty trained by 2 years old!
+I’m then able to help them walk, talk, know right from wrong and even teach them simple things like their ABC’s.
+As a result, my wife and I make a great team- she does most of the care when they are babies and I do the life lessons when they’re toddlers.
+By God’s grace, I have helped all our children be walkers by twelve months old and potty trained by two years old.

-But imagine if when my kids turned one, I said to my wife, “Let’s not give them real food but rather keep them on the bottle until they are in the third grade.”
-Or, “I don’t want to potty train Hannah until she is around 12 years old.”
-If other parents found out about it they would probably call child services on me.
-However, the same is true today in many churches, the leaders are not teaching the baby Christians to “grow up” in their salvation and be disciples, thus many people in the church who are in the 30’s and have been saved for years still need their dirty spiritual diapers changed everyday.
+Now imagine if when my kids turned one year old, I said to my wife, “Let’s not give them real food but rather keep them on the bottle until they are in the third grade.”
+Or, “I don’t want to potty train them or teach them to walk until their twelve years old.”
+If other parents found out about this kind of parenting they would probably call child services on me!
+However, the same is true today in many churches, the leaders are not teaching the baby Christians to “grow up” in their salvation and be mature disciples.

-Make a decision to never stay where you are, challenge yourself to do what Peter said later in 2 Peter 1:5-9, “5 …make every effort to add to your faith goodness; and to goodness, knowledge; 6 and to knowledge, self- control; and to self- control, perseverance; and to perseverance, godliness; 7 and to godliness, brotherly kindness; and to brotherly kindness, love.
+Therefore, I challenge you to grow up spiritually by following 2 Peter 1:5-9, “5 Make every effort to add to your faith goodness; and to goodness, knowledge; 6 and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; 7 and to godliness, mutual affection; and to mutual affection, love.
 8 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.
-9 But if anyone does not have them, he is nearsighted and blind, and has forgotten that he has been cleansed from his past sins.”
+9 But whoever does not have them is nearsighted and blind, forgetting that they have been cleansed from their past sins.”

 Are you growing daily in your walk with God?